There are six principal types of lighting:

 Halogen lighting produces a bright white light and provides more light per watt than regular incandescent bulbs, making it a good source of task lighting.
 Because halogen lights are so bright, the positioning of light bulbs needs to be considered to reduce glare and shadow.

 Halogen lights also give off a great deal of heat, which is an important safety consideration in any built environment.
-Don’t position halogen lights in an area beneath which someone with vision loss might inadvertently sit or stand and be injured from the heat.
+Don’t position halogen lights in an area beneath which someone with blindness might inadvertently sit or stand and be injured from the heat.
 If sight is required to notice the danger, either the lights should be moved out of the way or a barrier (e.g., a railing) should be used to prevent injury.

 LED lighting emits an energy-efficient source of light when electricity is applied to a simple circuit.
 LED bulbs produce light that is very similar to daylight, making these bulbs practical.